team-friendo/signalboost/README.md

 ``` shell
 make _.unlock
 ```
-which runs `./bin/blackbox/decrypt_all_files` to upack our .env and other configuration files to get you what you need.
+which runs `./bin/blackbox/decrypt_all_files` to upack our .env.dev and other configuration files to get you what you need.

 > GOTCHA WARNING: if you are running an older version of debian or ubuntu (which defaults to gpg v1 instead of gpg v2), you will get inscrutable errors when trying to invoke blackbox.
 This can be fixed by installing `gpg2` and then invoking blackbox with `GPG=gpg2 ./bin/blackbox/decrypt_all_files`